-Paphos Castle originally built as a Byzantine fort to protect Kato Paphos Harbour, rebuilt in the 13th century by the Louzinians and subsequently demolished by the Venetian in 1570.
+Paphos Castle was originally built as a Byzantine fort to protect Kato Paphos Harbour, rebuilt in the 13th century by the Louzinians, and subsequently demolished by the Venetians in 1570.
 The Ottomans rebuilt it in the 16th century when they conquered the island.
 Today the castle is open to visitors and also used as a unique wedding ceremony venue.

 Paphos Castle ©MDHarding